ahmadf20/klontong-mobile-app/readme.md

   - Search/Filter product with debounce
 - `AuthScreen` shows dummy login form.
 Clicking `Login` button will store dummy token to the `encrypted-storage` and navigate the screen to the `HomeScreen`
 - `ProductDetailScreen` shows the detail information of the product
-- `AddProductScreen` shows form to input new products to database.
+- `AddProductScreen` shows form to input new products to database with form validation.
 List of category is fetched dynamically from the mock API.

 ### Features:
 - Browse products